Awareness is having knowledge

 automatic response pattern or

-weird.
+.
 Something just comes over you.
-And you're not even aware
+And most of the time you're not even aware

 of it.
 It's like your mind decides to take a journey, but